sefinehtesfa34/Deep-Learning-In-Python/README.md

 ##### The total MAE loss on a dataset is the mean of all these absolute differences.
 # N.B
 <small>The</small> <h1><em>loss function</em> </h1><small>measures the disparity between the the target's true value and the value the model predicts.</small>

+# <i>The Optimizer - Stochastic Gradient Descent</i><br>
+We've described the problem we want the network to solve, but now we need to say how to solve it.
+This is the job of the optimizer.
+The optimizer is an algorithm that adjusts the weights to minimize the loss.<br>

+## One step of training goes like this:

+### 1. Sample some training data and run it through the network to make predictions.<br>
+### 2. Measure the loss between the predictions and the true values.<br>
+### 3. Finally, adjust the weights in a direction that makes the loss smaller.<br>